ishasinha1/BiasMitigationEval/README.md

 SFT: [https://huggingface.co/ishasinha1/Qwen3-0.6B-SFT-Safety
 ](url)

+## General Capabilities Notebook

+We evaluate the models on the MMLU dataset's test split (~14k general examples of multiple-choice questions) to confirm that fine-tuning on safety data has not degraded general model capabilities.
+The notebook for this is `General_Capabilities.ipynb`.
+The results can be found in the final paper.

 ## Evaluation Notebook

 The resulting models are evaluated against the base model in the notebook: `CS329R_Evaluation.ipynb`.
 We run inference to generate responses to test data, and then extract evaluation metrics from a pre-trained classifier and a reward model.
 These metrics are included for each prompt, and saved to a JSON file for each model per bias type (racial, gender).